 Hillcrest holds a long and storied tradition.
 Alumni love Hillcrest.
 This is in part because students fortify a Biblically-based view of the world that stands true outside the doors of Hillcrest.
-Hillcrest instructs students to love the world God created, and be active in His order.
+Hillcrest instructs students to love God’s Word, have passion for the world God created, and be active in His order.

-With students building a comprehensive Biblically-based view of the world at Hillcrest they see that right living involves right thinking.
-It is our prayer that our 18 year-old graduates will not simply attend college, but that they’ll impact their university for the Gospel.
+With students building a comprehensive Biblically-based view of the world at Hillcrest they see that right living involves Biblically-based thinking.
+It is our prayer that our 18 year-old graduates will not simply attend college, but that they’ll impact their university with the Gospel of Jesus Christ.

-Students who propel from Hillcrest don’t simply do so with a strong academic base, but do so with a concept of seeking the Lord in their college experience.
+Students who propel from Hillcrest don’t simply do so with a strong academic base, but with a concept of seeking the Lord in their college experience.

-Hillcrest holds a strong practice of staying in contact with graduates in genuine concern for the spiritual, academic, and social life of our students outside our walls.
+Hillcrest holds a strong practice of staying in contact with graduates in genuine concern for the spiritual, academic, and social life.
 Students and staff often write letters of encouragement to recent graduates, and Hillcrest grads visit teachers and staff regularly.

 Hillcrest has a perspective that the college and early adulthood years are integral to faith expression later in life.
 The training and equipping at Hillcrest is done to not only exercise good practices, like attending church and being active in faith formation, but to build apologetic muscles.
 Hillcrest students are challenged to defend their faith and understand why faith formation is imperative after their time at Hillcrest.
 It is very common for Hillcrest students to have staff contact them on their faith formation in college.